kokuen/QSYSFREE/README.md

 All data structures are now qualified to allow same field names within multiple data structures.

 ## Enumerations
-Constants representing special values have been regrouped into enumerations for better readability of the code
+Constants representing special values have been regrouped into enumerations for better readability of the code.

 ## Compiler indications
-Compiler instructions have been added to avoid "include loops" while including one or more of the source members in your code.
+Compiler instructions have been added to avoid inclusion redudancy.